 5.0 Sectional Play

 Game points will be awarded as follows:

-4.5 Forfeit – 3 points & the net total of shots that is equal to the average net of shots scored by the winners of the other games played in all sections in the same round at the same venue.
+5.5 Forfeit – 3 points & net total shots equal to the average net shots scored by the winners of the other games played in allsectionsin the same round at the same venue.

-In Singles sectional play, players who are not actually participating will act as *marker for the other game in their three-player section.
+5.9 In Singles sectional play, the non-playing member of the section will act as *marker for the section game in which they are not playing.

 Round 1 Player 1 v Player 2 Player 3 marks the game